HTTPArchive/almanac.httparchive.org/src/content/en/2020/http2.md

 {{ figure_markup(
   image="http2-cdn-http2-usage.png",
-  caption="Comparsion of HTTP/2 and gQUIC usage for websites using a CDN.", description="A line chart comparing the fraction of reqests served using HTTP/2 or gQUIC for websites that use a CDN compared to sites that do not.
+  caption="Comparison of HTTP/2 and gQUIC usage for websites using a CDN.", description="A line chart comparing the fraction of requests served using HTTP/2 or gQUIC for websites that use a CDN compared to sites that do not.
 The x-axis show the percentiles of web page ordered by percentage of requests.
 23% of websites that do not use a CDN have no HTTP/2 or gQUIC usage.
-In comparision the 60% of websites using a CDN have all HTTP/2 or gQUIC usage.
+In comparison the 60% of websites using a CDN have all HTTP/2 or gQUIC usage.
 93% of websites that use a CDN and 47% of non-CDN sites have 50% or more HTTP/2 or gQUIC usage.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSOkWXtrbMfTLdhlKbBGDjRU3zKbnCQi3iPhfuKaFs5mj4smEzInDCYEnk63gBdgsJ3GFk2gf4FOKCU/pubchart?oid=1779365083&format=interactive", sheets_gid="1457263817", sql_file="cdn_summary.sql"
 )
 }}

-In Figure 22.13 we can see the stark differnce in HTTP/2 and gQUIC adoption when a website is using a CDN.
+In Figure 22.13 we can see the stark difference in HTTP/2 and gQUIC adoption when a website is using a CDN.
 70% of pages use HTTP/2 for all third-party requests when a CDN is used.
 Without a CDN, only 25% of pages use HTTP/2 for all third-party requests.

 ## HTTP/2 impact

 Measuring the impact of how a protocol is performing is difficult with the current HTTP Archive [approach](./methodology).
-It would be really fascinating to be able to quantify the impact of concurrent connections, the effect of packet loss, and differrent congestion control mechanisms.
+It would be really fascinating to be able to quantify the impact of concurrent connections, the effect of packet loss, and different congestion control mechanisms.
 To really compare performance, each website would have to be crawled over each protocol over different network conditions.
 What we can do instead is to look into the impact on the number of connections a website uses.

 ### Reducing connections